 Generally, stalking refers to a pattern of malicious behavior by one person toward another, with the intent to cause the victim to be in fear of death or bodily harm to themselves or to a member of their immediate family.
 This can include a variety of unwanted behaviors, such as repeatedly showing up at the person’s place of work, making frequent phone calls or sending threatening messages, either directly or indirectly, as through a third party.

-As with every criminal offense, the prosecution bears the burden of proof in stalking cases.
+As with every criminal offense in NJ, the prosecution bears the burden of proof in stalking cases.
 In order for a defendant to be convicted, the jury must believe beyond a reasonable doubt that all of the following are true:

-If you are being investigated for stalking, or have already been arrested and formally charged with stalking, contact Camden County criminal lawyer Jill R. Cohen, Esq., right away.
+If you are being investigated for stalking, or have already been arrested and formally charged with stalking, contact Camden County criminal lawyer Jill R. Cohen, Esq. right away.
 Ms. Cohen has helped countless individuals in New Jersey overcome stalking charges so that they can move on with their lives.
 For a free and confidential consultation, fill out our online contact form or call today.
-The Camden County criminal law firm of Jill Cohen is located in Westmont, New Jersey, so she can conveniently serve clients facing criminal charges in the City of Camden, as well as Cherry Hill, Haddonfield and Westmont, and clients in Camden County, Gloucester County, Atlantic County, Salem County, Burlington County, Cumberland County and Mercer County.
+The Camden County criminal law firm of Jill Cohen is located in Westmont, New Jersey, so she can conveniently serve clients facing criminal charges in the City of Camden, as well as Cherry Hill, Haddonfield, and Pennsauken, NJ.

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.